joomla-projects/gsoc19_webservices/manual/en-US/about-joomla/installing-the-repo.md

-## How to install the webservices branch
+## How to install this repo webservices branch
-Checkout the `lib_api` branch in this repository (NOTE: As of the start of GSOC 2019 you are better using the main Joomla 4 repo Nightly builds or Alpha 7 or later all of which contain more code than in this repo).
+> NOTE: As of the start of GSOC 2019 you might want to use the main Joomla 4 repo Nightly builds or Alpha 7 or later for
+        a stable version of the code.

+Checkout the `api_components` branch in this repository.
 Install Joomla as normal.
-You then need to discover install the 'Webservices - Content' plugin (and publish it).
-Currently as the plugin name suggests webservices is only being worked on for com_content - however it is being built in such a way that once it works for com_content it should be easy to apply across the rest of our core components.
+Please see https://docs.joomla.org/J4.x:Setting_Up_Your_Local_Environment.
+Currently we're not supporting all core components however the API is slowly being extended to cover the rest of our components.
 You must authenticate with basic authentication.
 For the examples below we shall use a username of 'admin' and a password of 123

 You can curl a list of articles with the following: